 There are benefits to choosing a college while thinking about law school.
 True, your GPA, extracurriculars, and LSAT scores matter a great deal when gaining acceptance to law school.
 But earning your undergraduate degree at a particular school can go a long way as well, for a number of reasons.
 How can you ensure that during college, you’re on track for law?
-Let’s discuss.
+Let’s discuss this.

 If you’re having difficulty deciding where to apply to college, or narrowing down your list of colleges to apply to, then choosing a college while thinking about law school may serve you well.

-Prestige of the college
+The prestige of the college

 While prestige isn’t everything, it can count for a lot, especially when it comes to applying to law school in the future.
 Law schools, first of all, associate prestige with a tough environment.
 This gives the impression that you will be able to withstand the difficulties of law school.

 You are not required to attend an Ivy League college in order to gain acceptance to a top-tier law school though, as this list of admitted Harvard Law students suggests.
 However, it’s worth doing research to see which schools consistently help students get into top law schools.

 You’ll also want to know how many students at a top law school came from a particular undergraduate institution.
 For example, looking at the list of accepted Harvard Law students, perhaps five came from the University of Michigan, while only one came from Saint Olaf College.
 In other words, while it may be possible to gain acceptance to Harvard with a degree from any college, your odds may increase by coming from a particular institution.

 Recommendations for law school also matter a great deal, and having a connection to a certain law school can go a long way.
 It may be worthwhile to look for undergraduate institutions with renowned and well-connected professors.
 After all, these professors could vouch for you when it comes time to apply to law school.
 If a professor has worked at a certain law school or graduated from there, for example, they may have some pull come to law school admissions time.

 How successful you can be